In The Guide

 It’s made of 100% modal and it feels super light and comfy to wear.
 Even though it’s a synthetic material, it’s very breathable.
 It’s also very stretchable and won’t lose it’s shape at all.

 What I like about the Oslo is that it won’t wrinkle at all.
-You can roll it up in a ball and stuff it in the diaper bag, pull it out 2 hours later and it won’t have a single wrinkle.
+You can roll it up into a ball and stuff it in the diaper bag, pull it out 2 hours later and it won’t have a single wrinkle.
 It also doubles as a stroller cover or snuggle blanket!

-The only real downside is that the material makes it tricky to keep an eye on your little one while you nurse, because there is no structure to the collar section.
+The only real downside is that the material makes it tricky to keep an eye on your little one while you nurse because there is no structure to the collar section.
 It’s not that big of a deal considering how nice it looks.

 Other Secondary Upsides of Nursing Covers